ls1intum/Artemis/docs/dev/guidelines/server-tests.rst

         // Test Code
     }

-Try to follow the best practices for Java testing:
+Try to follow best practices for Java testing:

-* Write small and specific tests by heavily using helper functions, parameterized tests, AssertJ’s powerful assertions, not overusing variables, asserting only what’s relevant and avoiding one test for all corner cases.
+* Write small and specific tests by heavily using helper functions, parameterized tests, AssertJ’s powerful assertions, not overusing variables, asserting only what’s relevant and avoiding one test for all edge cases.
 * Write self-contained tests by revealing all relevant parameters, insert data right in the test and prefer composition over inheritance.
 * Write dumb tests by avoiding the reuse of production code and focusing on comparing output values with hard-coded values.
 * KISS > DRY ("Keep it simple, Stupid!" and "Don't repeat yourself!")
-* Invest in a testable implementation by avoiding static access, using constructor injection, using Clocks and separating business logic from asynchronous execution.
+* Invest in a testable implementation by avoiding static access, using constructor injection, and separating business logic from asynchronous execution.

-For a more detailed overview definitely check out: https://phauer.com/2019/modern-best-practices-testing-java/
+For a more detailed overview definitely check out `modern best testing practices <https://phauer.com/2019/modern-best-practices-testing-java/>`__.

 Make use of JUnit 5 Features: